-- A. Follow all Federal and State fair housing laws and will offer or refer training to property managers/landlords in fair housing laws as well as landlord/tenant rights. - B. Review program expectations and rules with participants, using a written orientation booklet that outlines the program policies to ensure participant understanding of program expectations/rules. - C. Include a restatement of the Transitional Housing Misconduct Act in the lease/orientation booklet provided to participants to ensure they are adequately informed of expectations/requirements under that law. - D. Issue warnings to participants who've violated program rules/expectations to help participants maintain compliance and ensure their success.
-Participants may appeal the warning and/or file a grievance about the program as a whole. - E. Address participant concerns to ensure their success in the program. - F. If absolutely necessary, terminate a participant from the program for program and/or policy violations with approval from the County THP-Plus program manager or his designee.
-Approval must be received in advance of termination, in writing.
-Under no circumstances will a participant be terminated from the program before the County has been notified and approves. - G. Participate or facilitate mediation meetings between the provider, participant, and the County at the request of the participant or the County.
+A. Follow all Federal and State fair housing laws and offer or refer training to participants in fair housing laws as well as landlord/tenant rights.

+- B. Review program expectations and rules with participants, using a written orientation booklet that outlines the program policies to ensure participant's understanding of program expectations/rules. - C. Include a restatement of the Transitional Housing Misconduct Act in the lease/orientation booklet provided to participants to ensure they are adequately informed of expectations/requirements under that law. - D. Issue warnings to participants who have violated program rules/expectations to help participants maintain compliance and ensure their success.
+Participants may appeal the warning and/or file a grievance about any or all parts of the program. - E. Address participant's concerns to ensure their success in the program. - F. When necessary, terminate a participant from the program for program and/or policy violations with approval from the County THP+ program manager or his/her designee.
+Written approval must be received in advance of termination.
+Under no circumstances shall a participant be terminated from the program before the County has been notified and approves. - G. Initiate, participate, and facilitate mediation between the provider, participant, and the County at the request of the participant or the County.